jimmo/ncss-embedded/chapters/2-intro-microbit.md

 print("The number of primes I know is: " + str(list_length))
 ```

-There are more things that we can do with lists that are documented in the python language.
+There are more things that we can do with lists that are documented in the Python language.
 When you have a chance you can find this documentation at: https://docs.python.org/3.4/tutorial/datastructures.html.
 Note that this also includes some additional data structures that you might find helpful later on.

 #### The for loop